G-Core/product-documentation/documentation/cloud/inference-at-the-edge.md

 <img src="https://assets.gcore.pro/docs/cloud/inference-at-the-edge/about-inference-at-the-edge/smart-routing-diagram.png" alt="Diagram depicting Smart Routing technology" width="60%">

-❗️We also use <a href="https://gcore.com/docs/dns/dns-failover/about-dns-failover" target="_blank">Healthchecks</a> to monitor the availability of pods.
+We also use <a href="https://gcore.com/docs/dns/dns-failover/about-dns-failover" target="_blank">Healthchecks</a> to monitor the availability of pods.
 If a pod in Amsterdam is experiencing downtime, the request will be automatically sent to the next geographically close inference region, such as Amsterdam-2.

 <img src="https://assets.gcore.pro/docs/cloud/inference-at-the-edge/about-inference-at-the-edge/smart-routing-map.png" alt="<Map depicting Smart Routing across locations" width="60%">